harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-an-api.md

 # Testing API endpoints for RPS

-By default, k6 operates in the "VU mode", but you can easily limit how many RPS each VU executes, so it's easy to simulate RPS!
+By default, k6 will operate in "VU mode".
+However, you can easily test in terms of RPS by limiting how many requests each VU is able to make per second.

-Let's jump to example, and talk details later.
+Example:

 {% highlight js linenos %}
 import { check, sleep } from "k6";
 import http from "k6/http";

-let desiredRPS = 200;
+let desiredRPS = 200; // total RPS for the test

 // maximum requests executed by one VU per second, determined by experimentation.
 // You can adjust this up/down depending on the performance of system you are testing.